easegress-io/easegress/README.md

   kind: ResponseBuilder
   template: |
     statusCode: 200
-    body: RSS feed has been sent to Slack successfully.' | egctl create object
+    body: RSS feed has been sent to Slack successfully.' | egctl create
 ```

 ### Update the HTTPServer